NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/technical-tools/BDT.md

 <br>

-#### What is the tool about?
+#### What does the tool do?

-The tool identifies groups where an algorithm or AI system shows variations in performance.
-This type of monitoring is referred to as *anomaly detection*.
-To identify anomalous patterns, the tool uses <a href="https://en.wikipedia.org/wiki/Cluster_analysis" target="_blank">clustering</a>.
-Clustering is a form of *unsupervised learning*.
-This means detecting disparate treatment (bias) does not require any data on protected attributes of users, such as gender, nationality, or ethnicity.
-The metric used to measure bias can be manually selected and is referred to as the `bias metric`.
+The tool helps find groups where an AI system or algorithm performs differently, which could indicate unfair treatment or bias.
+It does this using a technique called <a href="https://en.wikipedia.org/wiki/Cluster_analysis" target="_blank">clustering</a>, which groups similar data points together (in a cluster).
+The tool doesn’t need information like gender, nationality, or ethnicity to find these patterns.
+Instead, it uses a `bias metric` to measure deviations in the performace of the algorithmic system, which you can choose based on your data.

-#### What data can be processed?
+#### What kind of data does it work with?

-The tool processes all data in table format.
-The type of data (numerical, categorical, time, etc.) is automatically detected.
-One column must be selected as the `bias metric` – which should be a numerical value.
-The user must specify whether a high or low value of the `bias metric` is considered better.
-For example: for an error rate, a low value is better, while for accuracy, a high value is better.

-The tool contains a demo data for which output is generated.
-Hit the 'Try it out' button.
+The tool works with data in a table format, consisting solely of numbers or categories.
+You just need to pick one column in the data to use as the `bias metric`.
+This column should have numbers only, and you’ll specify whether a higher or lower number is better.
+For example, if you’re looking at error rates, lower numbers are better.
+For accuracy, higher numbers are better.
+The tool also comes with a demo dataset you can use by clicking "Try it out."

 <div>
   <p><u>Example of numerical data set</u>:</p>